boscoh/inmembrane/docs/inmembrane.markdown

 # Conclusion

 _inmembrane_ provides a clean bioinformatic pipeline to analyze proteomes for proteins that are exposed out of the membrane.
-It has been written in a  modern style of programming that optimizes readability.
-It has also been designed to be easily extensible and we sincerely hope that _inmembrane_ will be modified and improved by other researchers.
-We welcome other researchers to join us on Github.
+It has been written in a  modern style of programming that optimizes readability, and designed to be easily extensible.
+We sincerely hope that _inmembrane_ will be modified and improved by other researchers, and we welcome you to join us on Github.

 # Availability and requirements